payola/Payola/docs/installation_guide.md

 `plugin.directory` - where to store plugins uploaded by users

-> **Payola will not start Virtuoso or H2 on its own.
-You need to configure it and run by yourself.**

 <a name="compiling"></a>
 ### Compiling and Running Payola

+> **Payola will not start Virtuoso or H2 on its own.
+You need to configure them and run them by yourself.**

 As the cloned repository contains just source code, it is necessary to compile Payola in order to run it.
 Open a command line (console, terminal) and make `payola` subdirectory the current working directory (e.g. by `cd payola`).
 Launch SBT (using the `sbt` command or the `sbt.bat` on Windows) and enter the following commands: